roundcopy/pulent-2022/README.md

 - Sitemap
 - RSS Feed
 - SEO ready.
 If you are looking for more SEO functionality, check out this [Astro SEO Plugin](https://github.com/jonasmerlin/astro-seo).

-## Misc.

-This theme used to power my personal site [HowToCode.io](https://howtocode.io), the repo of which can be found [here](https://github.com/robertguss/HowToCode-Astro)